johndoe31415/x509sak/README.md

 with different hash algorithms in a brute-force manner.
 So for example, if you have a three-byte file "ABC" then the strings "A", "AB", "ABC", "BC" and "C" would be hashed by all selected hash functions.
-A search parameter allows you to have the tool only print those hexademical hash values which have a substring match.
+A search parameter allows you to have the tool only print those hexadecimal hash values which have a substring match.
 This makes sense when you for example have a hash value of a blob contained inside a larger blob but are unsure which hash function was used starting from which offset and which length the hash is computed over.
 A simple